-So, this is the reason for the fence that you see while walking on the Beach Trail.
+So, this is why you see the fence while walking on the Beach Trail.

 I hope that this has cleared up any confusion.

 Let’s get back on the trail!

-Look closely at the photo above, and you can see a few red leaves, which are a tell-tale sign of poison oak.
+Look closely at the photo above; you can see a few red leaves, a tell-tale sign of poison oak.

-Do you also see the chain-linked fence where the overgrowth of the plants is pushing the fence forward?
+Do you also see the chain-linked fence where the overgrowth of the plants pushes the fence forward?
 I love how all the vegetation here is so old.

 Extra Things To Look For on the Trestles Beach Trail